 - Other cancers of the blood

 Ultimately, having had any type of blood cancer rules you out from blood donation in the future.
 Although, if you've had a different type of cancer, there is a potential that you could be eligible for blood donation in the future.
-The following are the primary criteria you must meet to be eligible for blood donation following cancer treatment.
+However, there are some primary criteria you must meet to be eligible for blood donation.

 - 12 months have passed since your treatment was completed